 (iii) an offer or agreement to enter into a transaction if the offer or agreement is conditional on the approval of the Minister.

-[Section 17C inserted by No. 67 of 2004 s.
+[Section 17C inserted: No. 67 of 2004 s.
 18(1).]

 18. Joondalup Centre plan

 (1) The Authority is to perform its functions under section 16(1)(d) in accordance with the plan for the time being in force under this section.